What is a Smart Grid? And what does it do?

 The new approach to the production and consumption of electricity is fundamental because soon, power consumption could significantly increase with the replacement of motor fuel cars for electric cars.

-2) Smart Grid and decentralized network (micro-producers of solar panels/wind turbines)
+2) Smart Grid and decentralised network (micro-producers of solar panels/wind turbines)

 3) Optimization of production, distribution, and consumption